HomeDing/homeding.github.io/sensors/sensors.md

 :::

-:::sensor ds18b20
+:::sensor dallas
-This **DS18B20** sensor also known as **Dallas Temperature sensors** measures the surrounding air temperature.
+This **Dallas** sensor also known as **Dallas Temperature sensors** measures the surrounding air temperature.
 There are also sensors with the same chip for measuring liquid temperatures.

-A very special wire protocol is used for data transmission and multiple sensors can share the same signal bus.
+A very special `OneWire` protocol is used for data transmission and multiple sensors can share the same signal bus.

-The special [DS18B20 Element](/elements/ds18b20.md) supports this sensor.
+The special [Dallas Element](/elements/dallas.md) supports this sensor.
 :::